cristianbica/xcopier/README.md

 TODOs:
 - [ ] option to truncate the destination tables
 - [ ] do not fetch data if it will be overritten or anonymized
+- [ ] merge overrides and anonymizations
+- [ ] add a rails generator

 # Xcopier